 The private part of the repository key needs to be accessible on the release manager machine.
-The private key of the repository master key used to sign the whitelist can be maintained on the release manager machine.
-We recommend, however, to use a smart card to store this private key and to sign a repository whitelist on a dedicated key-signing machine.
+The private part of the repository master key used to sign the whitelist can be maintained on a file on the release manager machine.
+We recommend, however, to use a smart card to store this private key.
+See section Master keys for more details.

 CernVM-FS supports multiple content hash algorithms: SHA-1 (default), RIPEMD-160, and SHAKE-128 with 160 output bits.
 The content hash algorithm can be changed with every repository publish operation.
 Files and file catalogs hashed with different content hash algorithms can co-exist.
 On changing the algorithm, new and changed files are hashed with the new algorithm, existing data remains unchanged.
 That allows seamless migration from one algorithm to another.

 Most parts of CernVM-FS do not require root privileges.
 On the server side, only creating and deleting a repository (or replica) requires root privileges.
 Repository transactions and snapshots can be performed with an unprivileged user account.
 In order to remount a new file system revision after publishing a transaction, the release manager machines uses a custom suid binary.

 On client side, the CernVM-FS fuse module is normally started as root.
 It drops

 root privileges and changes the persona to the

 cvmfs user early in the file

 system initialization.
 The client RPM package installs SElinux rules for RHEL6

 and RHEL7.
 The cache directory should be labeled as